WndrCode/WndrCode/README.md

 ## 👋 about me

-I like building backend stuff and figuring out how systems work.
+I enjoy building backend applications and learning new languages.

-Most of the time I’m:
-- writing Java
-- working with Spring Boot
-- breaking my own code
-- fixing it again

-Still learning.
-Still improving.
+I previously worked as an English instructor before starting my journey in programming.
+At the moment, I can speak 5 languages, and I’ve been coding in Java with Spring Boot.

+I try to learn a new concept every day so I can be prepared for any situation that requires it.

+That’s pretty much it ;)

 ---